 The College Wrestling Recruiting Timeline & the June 15 Rule | RosterWise™

 College wrestling recruiting runs on a specific calendar, and knowing it prevents a lot of needless worry.
-For NCAA Division I and II, coaches may first initiate contact on June 15 after a recruit's sophomore year, and official and unofficial visits open August 1 before junior year.
-That's earlier than lacrosse's September 1 date — a contrast worth understanding if you've read our lacrosse guides.
+For NCAA Division I and II, coaches may first initiate contact on June 15 after a recruit's sophomore year, and off-campus contact and official visits open August 1 of junior year.
+That's earlier than either lacrosse date — a contrast worth understanding if you've read our lacrosse guides.
+Men's wrestling has a separate, later set of dates that applies only to the high school class of 2028 and younger.
 Division III, NAIA, and NJCAA are more flexible.
 This guide lays out the timeline year by year, explains what coaches can and can't do before the contact date, and covers the post-National-Letter-of-Intent signing landscape.

 The two dates that anchor everything